giltayar/module-resolution-from-the-ground-up/04-nodejs-require-module-resolution/02-nodejs-require-bare-specifiers/README.md

   - By guessing the extension from a list of known extensions, e.g. `.js`, `.cjs`, ...

-  - By looking inside a folder with that name
+  - By looking inside a directory with that name

 - For bare specifiers, there is actually no difference from `import`!

-  - Looks up the folders for a `node_modules` folder with the same name as the bare specifier
+  - Looks up the directorys for a `node_modules` directory with the same name as the bare specifier

   - In it, there's either an `.index.js` file or a `package.json` with `main` or `exports` fields